ariadne-cps/website/content/tutorial.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

 This tutorial has the purpose of providing detailed information for *users* of the library.
+It refers to the stable *release-1.0* version.

-It is split into three sections:
+The tutorial is split into three sections:

   1. [Description of a simple system](#1-the-system) that will be used for the tutorial;
   2. [Construction of a model](#2-system-model-construction) for the system;